Anchisaurus: Paleobiology

 Fossils of Anchisaurus were originally discovered in the Portland Formation of the Newark Supergroup in the Connecticut River Valley.
 This formation preserves an arid environment with strong wet and dry seasons, from the Hettangian age into the Sinemurian age, between about 200 and 195 million years ago.

 Digesting plant matter is a much more intensive biochemical process than digesting meat.
 This herbivore swallowed gastroliths (gizzard stones) to help break down the food in its stomach.
 Herbivorous dinosaurs needed a huge gut.
 Since this had to be positioned in front of the pelvis, balancing on two legs became increasingly difficult, as dinosaurs became larger and they gradually evolved into the quadrupedal position that characterizes the later sauropods such as Diplodocus.
 Prosauropods represented a middle phase between the earliest bipedal herbivores and the later giant sauropods.
 As a prosauropod, Anchisaurus was mostly typical of this group, which flourished briefly during the late Triassic and early Jurassic.
 Anchisaurus teeth, used to rip food, were shaped like spoons.
 It had fewer and more widely spaced teeth than true prosauropods, and as Peter Galton and Michael Cluver observed, narrower feet.
 Anchisaurus would have spent most of its time on four legs but could have reared up on its hind legs to reach higher plants.

 As a facultative biped, Anchisaurus had to have multi-purpose front legs.
 As 'hands', they could be turned inwards and be used for grasping.
 It had a simple reversible first 'finger', similar to a 'thumb'.
 As feet, the five toes could be placed flat against the floor and were strong at the ankle.
 This unspecialized design is typical of the early dinosaurs.

+Notably, multiple specimens of Anchisaurus are preserved as partially articulated skeletons, despite these specimens being preserved in a high-energy riverine environment that would have disarticulated the bones.
+It has thus been speculated that Anchisaurus may have had a burrowing lifestyle, which would have allowed the animals to be entombed within their burrows, leading to minimal disarticulation of their bones.
+Further support for this lifestyle comes from the close similarity between the size and proportions of Anchisaurus to those of the confirmed burrowing dinosaur Oryctodromeus.